Cycle detection

 must eventually use the same value twice: there must be some pair of distinct indices i and j such that x_{i} = x_{j}.
 Once this happens, the sequence must continue periodically, by repeating the same sequence of values from x_{i} to x_{j − 1}.
 Cycle detection is the problem of finding i and j, given f and x_{0}.

-Several algorithms for finding cycles quickly and with little memory are known.
+Several algorithms are known for finding cycles quickly and with little memory.
 Robert W. Floyd's tortoise and hare algorithm moves two pointers at different speeds through the sequence of values until they both point to equal values.
 Alternatively, Brent's algorithm is based on the idea of exponential search.
 Both Floyd's and Brent's algorithms use only a constant number of memory cells, and take a number of function evaluations that is proportional to the distance from the start of the sequence to the first repetition.
 Several other algorithms trade off larger amounts of memory for fewer function evaluations.